 - 3.1 Main Board Rule 8.02A states that each of the statutory securities regulator of an issuer's jurisdiction of incorporation and the statutory securities regulator of the place of central management and control must be a full signatory to the IOSCO MMOU.
-This is to enable the Securities and Futures Commission (the "SFC") to seek regulatory assistance and information from overseas statutory securities regulators to facilitate the SFC's investigations and enforcement actions where an issuer has its records, business operations, assets and management outside Hong Kong.
-Our Joint Policy Statement Regarding the Listing of Overseas Companies (27 September 2013 ("JPS") states that the statutory securities regulator of an overseas issuer's jurisdiction of incorporation must have adequate arrangements with the Securities and Futures Commission for regulatory cooperation.
-This requirement is met for issuers incorporated in Luxembourg as the CSSF is a full signatory of to the IOSCO MMOU (Updated in January 2022)8. - 3.2 If a listing applicant is incorporated in Luxembourg but its place of central management and control9 is elsewhere, the statutory securities regulator of that jurisdiction must also be a full signatory to the IOSCO MMOU (Updated in January 2022) similar international co-operation arrangements must generally also be in place with that other jurisdiction.
+This is to enable the Securities and Futures Commission (the "SFC") to seek regulatory assistance and information from overseas statutory securities regulators to facilitate the SFC's investigations and enforcement actions where an issuer has its records, business operations, assets and management outside Hong Kong..
+This requirement is met for issuers incorporated in Luxembourg as the CSSF is a full signatory to the IOSCO MMOU (Updated in January 2022). - 3.2 If a listing applicant is incorporated in Luxembourg but its place of central management and control is elsewhere, the statutory securities regulator of that jurisdiction must also be a full signatory to the IOSCO MMOU (Updated in January 2022).